 Below, we talk you through what these CPAP supplies are, how they are used and why they are important.

-Inline bacteria CPAP filters such as the Philips Respironics bacteria and virus CPAP machine filter are now in high demand, especially during COVID-19 times.
+Inline bacteria CPAP filters such as the Philips Respironics bacteria and virus CPAP machine filter are now in high demand, especially during COVID-19 times and now with Respironics' voluntary recall.
 These filters are designed to provide CPAP and BiPAP users with the cleanest and freshest air possible.

 It comes as no surprise that air quality is highly important for Sleep Apnea therapy.
 Due to the fact that the treatment of this sleep disorder involves a CPAP machine taking the air in your sleep environment and converting this into air pressure which is delivered directly to the airway passages of the patient - the cleaner the air, the better.